hashintel/hash/README.md

 They apply to the monorepo as a whole, so are located in the top-level [tests](./tests) folder.
 To run these tests locally, you will need to have both backend and frontend running.

-To ensure that your local changes are unaffected by the tests, it is recommended to use another database instance (`HASH_PG_DATABASE=integration_tests`).
+To ensure that your local changes are unaffected by the tests, it is recommended to use another database instance (`HASH_PG_DATABASE=playwright`).
 The database needs to be re-seeded before each test run.

 If you run a local instance of the app, please stop it before running the tests to free network ports.